 Last night Tonya had to chaperon a school dance for a couple of hours.
 That left me at home with the boys.
 Everything was going fine until Royce, my eight-year-old, decided that he wanted to go outside and practice his baseball swing.
-There he stood, holding his plastic ball and bat, while I told him that it was getting too dark to go outside.
-He didn’t like my verdict, but he seemed to take it in stride.
+As he stood in front of me holding his plastic ball and bat, I had to tell him that it was getting too dark to go outside.
+He didn’t like my verdict but seemed to take it in stride.

 Not long afterwards, I heard some kind of crash down in our basement.
 I didn’t think too much about it because I knew that Royce had gone down there after I had told him he couldn’t go outside.
 I also knew that he has an average of three or four “crashes” every day.
 If they are serious enough, he comes and reports.
 Since he didn’t report, I figured that everything was okay.

 Finally, after about fifteen minutes had passed, Royce came to me in tears.
 As it turned out, he had taken his ball and bat downstairs to practice his swing.
 He had thrown the ball up and hit it straight into one of our fluorescent lights.
 The light was now lying in a million pieces all over the basement floor.

 Now, here’s where I need to give you a little background to the story.
 A few weeks ago, Ryan and Royce busted another light by throwing balls in the basement.
 At that time I laid down one of those eternal, never-to-be-challenged rules concerning balls, the basement, and fluorescent lights.
 Fathers love doing that kind of thing.
 Naturally, when Royce busted another light with another ball, he knew he was in for a spanking.